DFKI-Interactive-Machine-Learning/multisensor-pipeline/README.md

 **System Requirements & Prerequisites**

-* Operating System: We currently support Linux, Windows and MacOS.
+* Operating System: We currently support Linux, Windows and macOS.
 * Desktop Environments: Under Linux, we currently support the X Window System (X11), only.
 * Python Versions: We currently support Python 3.6, 3.7, 3.8, and 3.9.
 * Linux dependency: This package depends on PyAudio, which are bindings for portaudio19 and their